bright/new-www/src/mdData/blog/2021-01-06-request-typing.md

   position: [number, number]
 }

-// Alternatively you can use interface: interface PlayerInterface {
+// Alternatively we can use interface: interface PlayerInterface {
   hp: number
   name: string